codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 - An ERD of your data
 - Use Firebase for DB and authentication
 - Technical Flow chart (timebox this)
+- The app has a navigation bar
+  - A logo
+  - Logout button
+  - Create Entry
+  - Any other options you would like to add

 The most basic requirement for this project is that a user can:
 - Login and Logout of the application